-The U.S. Community Investing Index (“USCII” or “the Index”; Bloomberg Ticker: CMTYIDX) is a public equity index designed to identify companies that contribute positively to the communities in which they source and operate.
+The U.S. Community Investing IndexTM 1 (“USCII” or “the Index”; Bloomberg Ticker: CMTYIDX) is an index of publicly traded companies designed to identify those that contribute positively to the communities in which they source, operate, and sell.

 State Street Global Advisors (“SSGA”) has created an investment vehicle that aims to replicate the Index.

 he U.S. Community Investing Index (the “Index”) is the property of the F.B.
 Heron Foundation, which has contracted with S&P Opco, LLC (a subsidiary of S&P Dow Jones Indices LLC) to calculate and maintain the Index.
 The Index is not sponsored by S&P Dow Jones Indices or its affiliates or its third-party licensors (collectively, “S&P Dow Jones Indices”).
 S&P Dow Jones Indices will not be liable for any errors or omissions in calculating the Index.
 “S&P Dow Jones Indices” and the related stylized mark(s) are service marks of S&P Dow Jones Indices and have been licensed for use by the F.B.
 Heron Foundation.
 S&P® is a registered trademark of Standard & Poor's Financial Services LLC (“SPFS"), and Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”).

 Capital coefficients are consistently applied to all companies/industries (Human 30%, Civic 30%, Natural 20%, and Financial 20%).
 Stakeholder coefficients rely on the industry-relative stakeholder materiality assessment conducted by oekom research AG, so will vary by company.